KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 - Provides proof of transparent and valid conduct
 - Easier to search, find, assess and access useable, clear, understandable data in a straightforward and timely way

 ---

-## What was the recurring element that helped implement FAIR Principles?

----

-## What was the recurring element that helped implement FAIR Principles?

-Metadata!

-- Documenting your data through creating rich metadata is one of the most effective ways of implementing FAIR principles in your research
-- In the next module we will delve into exploring metadata including:
-  - What is metadata?
-  - How to identify what metadata is most important to create for own use and use by others
-  - How and when to create metadata
-  - Best practice in creating and using metadata

----

 ## FAIR Data Assessment List